open-ecosystem-development/PushService-CleverTap-Demo/README.md

    - Follow their instruction to create project.
    - From project overview page click on the gear icon to go setting page
    - In the setting page
-      - download the google-services.json file and copy it to your project [root directory](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-integrating-sdk-0000001050040084).
+      - download the 'google-services.json' file and copy it to your project [root directory](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-integrating-sdk-0000001050040084).
-      - click on cloud messaging tab to copy the 'server key[ and 'senderID' info to be fill in Clevertap setting page
+      - click on cloud messaging tab to copy the 'server key' and 'senderID' info to be fill in Clevertap setting page

  **CleverTap setup**
    - Request your account [from here](https://clevertap.com/live-product-demo/)